js-ojus/oct.java/README.md

 CONTRIBUTING
 ------------
 Participation by way of comments, criticism or feature requests is most welcome, and shall be gratefully acknowledged.
-Currently, patches are not accepted because of copyright issues.
-This may change in future.
+If you are interested in submitting a patch, please also read the file _COPYRIGHT_ present together with this _README_.